waldronmatt/portfolioWebTemplate/README.md

 Website features a responsive design, animated links and buttons, and responsive picture tiles and modal.

-To view a live demo of this website, go to: http://waldronmatthew.com/portfolio/portfolio/index.html

 ## Features

 * Animated buttons and social links